chandu2406/GreenScore/GRADING.md

                         requests, especially when searching.
-On the client side, this is present in app/scripts/controllers databases             We use several different SQL databases that we set up on our server. additional databases  We use coffeescript and scss to enhance the quality of our codebase.
+On the client side, this is present in app/scripts/controllers databases             We use several different SQL databases that we set up on our server to both keep track of user accounts and environmental survey data. additional tech       We use coffeescript and scss to enhance the quality of our codebase, especially on the server side.

 2. Robust App [15 pts]
   Our app is functional.
-We do form validation for user input, and make sure that users are logged in before they can log in to the profile page.
+We do form validation for, and sanitize, user input, and make sure that users are logged in before they can log in to the profile page.
 We also do not allow users to make any unwarranted SQL queries.

 3. User Experience (UX) [15 pts]
   Our goal is to make the app as simple to use as possible, and to make the UI